WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 as it is concerned, by generating an event in the response which indicates this state.
 For a brand new call, this MUST be the proceeding event.
-For any call, a server MUST support multiple reverse signaling byways, in which case it MUST send all call events on all open reverse signaling byways.
-A server MUST NOT terminate the call if there are no signaling byways established;
-rather it utilizes timeouts as described below.
+For any call, a server MUST support multiple signaling byways, in which case it MUST send all call events on all open reverse signaling byways, and MUST accept commands from any forward one.
+A server MUST NOT terminate the call if there are no signaling byways established; rather it utilizes timeouts as described below.

 Each event is a JSON object embedded in the signalling stream, which conveys the event as perceived by the client or server.
 The event